nilaip96/nilaip96/README.md

 **😄 Pronouns: He, Him, His**
 <br>

-- :purple_heart: I love to collaborate with people and make their ideas a reality.
+- :purple_heart: I love to collaborate with people and make our ideas a reality.

 <br>